Chart Color Schemes

 Tara has shown very soft population growth performance across periods assessed by AreaSearch

-Tara's population was approximately 4,223 as of November 2025.
-This figure represents an increase of 372 people from the 2021 Census count of 3,851.
-The change is inferred from ABS estimated resident population of 4,000 in June 2024 and an additional 279 validated new addresses since the Census date.
-This results in a density ratio of 0.30 persons per square kilometer.
-Tara's growth rate of 9.7% since the 2021 census exceeded that of its SA3 area (5.2%) and SA4 region, indicating it as a growth leader.
-Natural growth contributed approximately 47.5% to overall population gains recently.
+Tara's population was approximately 4,223 as of November 2025, reflecting a growth of 372 people since the 2021 Census.
+The population in 2021 was recorded as 3,851.
+This increase is inferred from an estimated resident population of 4,000 in June 2024 and an additional 279 validated new addresses since the Census date.
+The population density ratio is 0.30 persons per square kilometer.
+Tara's growth rate of 9.7% since the 2021 census exceeded that of the SA3 area (5.2%) and the SA4 region, indicating it as a growth leader in the region.
+Natural growth contributed approximately 47.5% of overall population gains during recent periods, with other factors such as overseas migration and interstate migration also being positive contributors.

-All migration factors were positive contributors.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts according to ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Projections indicate a decline of 250 persons by 2041, with specific age cohort growth anticipated, led by the 75 to 84 age group projected to increase by 60 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Projections indicate a decline in overall population over this period, with the area's population expected to decrease by 250 persons by 2041.
+However, growth is anticipated in specific age cohorts, notably the 75 to 84 age group, projected to increase by 60 people.

 Frequently Asked Questions - Population